 – Board Chair, when asked why they donate their time to the Apokalypsis board

-Ronin helps those raised and shaped within the occupier culture to break free from unhealthy conditioning, to reconnect with their true selves and other beings, through courses, workshops, touch healing, and one-on-one coaching.
-They have a research background in the field of social psychology, and although has worked on important topics like climate change mitigation and political reform, they have come to realize true change happens by releasing the patterns of separation and hierarchy, and moving towards connection and humility.
-You can connect with them directly at ronin@apok-ccrf.org They gel with the teachings of Thomas Hübl, Rev angel Kyodo williams, and Alok, and have a daily practice of connecting with Gaia/Spirit realm (an unexpected life-change that came from living in the process of self-decolonization).
-If you want to get to know Ronin a bit more, you can check out their podcast “Cracks in the Cement” by clicking here.
+Ro helps those raised and shaped within the occupier culture to break free from unhealthy conditioning, to reconnect with their true selves and other beings, through courses, workshops, touch healing, and one-on-one coaching.
+They have a background in the fields of social psychology, social justice, and education.
+Helping people connect with their bodies, true selves, and with each other is Ro’s jam.
+They gel with the teachings of Thomas Hübl, Rev angel Kyodo williams, and Alok, and have a daily practice of connecting with Gaia/Spirit realm (an unexpected life-change that came from living in the process of self-decolonization).
+If you want to get to know Ro a bit more, you can check out their side gig here, and their podcast “Cracks in the Cement” by clicking here.
+You can connect with them directly at ronin@apok-ccrf.org

 BIPOC Student Youth Grant (where 10% of all fees go)

-This grant is awarded to high school level Native, Black, and or other students of color (BIPOC) identity-focused student youth groups or clubs (e.g., Native student group, Black Student Union, Latinx cumbia dance club) in Lane County, or if it’s a Native identity-focused student group or club, any groups or clubs that have at least one student from one or more of the nine recognized tribes in Oregon, regardless of county.
-These grants offer financial support towards any aspect of educational opportunities for group or club activities (transportation, food, location rental, materials, fees, etc.).
+This grant is awarded to K-12 level Native, Black, and or other students of color (BIPOC) identity-focused student youth groups or clubs (e.g., Native student group, Black Student Union, Latine cumbia dance club) in Lane, Linn, Benton, and Lincoln Counties, or if it’s a Native identity-focused student group or club, any groups or clubs in Oregon, regardless of county.

 Grants are typically $250 each, and are offered every season (groups can be awarded two per year).
 You can send questions to info@apok-ccrf.org